-This category includes cash and cash equivalents.
+This category includes cash.

 They are initially recognized at cost and subsequently carried at fair value.
 Changes in fair value are recognized in the statement of operations.
 Changes in fair value on restricted assets are recognized as a liability until the criterion attached to the restrictions has been met.